PM Modi arrives in Mysuru to commemorate 50 years of 'Project Tiger' - ExBulletin

 PM Modi arrives in Mysuru to commemorate 50 years of ‘Project Tiger’

-Prime Minister Narendra Modi arrived in a special BPJ 777 plane at Mysuru airport at 9:25 p.m. on Saturday evening.
+Prime Minister Narendra Modi arrived in Mysuru on Saturday, his eighth visit to Karnataka this year.

-He was welcomed by the Union Minister for Forestry and Environment and Chairman of the National Tiger Conservation Authority (NTCA), Bhupender Yadav, the Union Minister of State for Environment, forests and climate change, and consumption, food and public distribution, Ashwini Kumar Choubey. and MOEF Union Secretary Leena Nandan.
+Modi will visit Bandipur Tiger Reserve on Sunday and release the latest tiger census data marking the completion of 50 years of Project Tiger’.

-Amid tight security, PMModi reached Radisson Blu Hotel via Nanjangud Road and Jayachamaraja Wadiyar Golf Club Road.
+According to his itinerary, the Prime Minister will spend the night in Mysuru and on Sunday he will visit the Bandipur Tiger Reserve at 7:15 a.m. and release the tiger census data at 11 a.m.

 |